dworthen/dir-mapper/README.md

 # Asynchronous Directory Mapper

-Asyncronously recursively maps out a directory structure.
-Contains tools for organizing and filtering files too.
+Like the title implies, it asynchronously and recursively maps out directories.
+This library also contains tools for organizing and filtering files.

 ## Example